Project-Books/book-project/docs/maintainers/TEAM.md

-# Team
+# Core Team

-This document formalises the leadership roles within the Book Project.
+Everyone who commits to the Book Project is considered a part of our team.
+The core team refers to those who beyond committing to the project and have added responsibilities to help maintain and push the project forward.

 ## Leadership roles